HaxeFoundation/HaxeManual/md/manual/Types_-_Nullability_of_Basic_Types.md

 * `false`

 As a consequence, the haxe compiler does not allow assigning `null` to a basic type on static targets.
-In order to achieve this, the basic type has to be wrapped as `Null$<$T$>$`:
+In order to achieve this, the basic type has to be wrapped as `Null<T>`:

 ```
 var a:Int = null; // error on static platforms